 Who is selected: The Department of Education has methods of identifying possible mistakes on the FAFSA data fields.
 Any student who completes a FAFSA may be chosen for verification by the Department of Education or the Financial Aid Office.

-If deemed necessary, International Sports Sciences Association may require verification for an undergraduate student who has submitted a special circumstance review form.
+If deemed necessary, Lionel University may require verification for an undergraduate student who has submitted a special circumstance review form.

 Students selected for any of the reasons listed above will have the Verification Forms (Independent or Dependent) emailed to them.
 To avoid delays in the award packaging and disbursement process students should complete the forms and return them to the Financial Aid Office via upload to their Populi student portal as soon as possible.

 Submitting forms and documents: Scanned documents should be uploaded to the student's Financial Aid Application for the appropriate award year, under the "Financial Aid" section of the Financial tab of their Populi student portal.
 Financial Aid staff are notified when documents are uploaded.
-To be opened by International Sports Sciences Association, emailed documents should be clearly labeled with a subject and text in the body of the email.
+To be opened by Lionel University, emailed documents should be clearly labeled with a subject and text in the body of the email.

 If possible, using the IRS Data Retrieval Tool (discussed below) is the easiest and most secure way to verify income and tax information.